Üsküdar University

+Founded with the title of "Türkiye's first thematic university", Üsküdar University welcomed its first students in the 2012-2013 academic year.
+In June 2014, the university graduated its first students.

+NP Feneryolu Medical Center and NP Etiler Medical Center became part of Üsküdar University as of October 2011, forming the "NPSUAM Neuropsychiatry Health, Practice, and Research Center."
+In 2011, the Graduate School of Social Sciences and the Graduate School of Health Sciences were put into operation with the establishment of the university.
+The Graduate School of Natural Sciences was founded in 2013.
+In June 2014, 270 students graduated from the Health Services Vocational School after successfully completing the 2-year program.
+In July 2014, Üsküdar University established the Institute for Sufism Studies, marking another first in Turkey.

+Academic Staff

+The Rector of Üsküdar University, under the leadership of President Prof. K. Nevzat TARHAN as the President of Supreme Council of Management, is Prof. Nazife GÜNGÖR.
+The university's academic staff includes many notable names such as Prof. Sevil Atasoy, Prof. Deniz Ülke Kaynak, Prof. Gökben Hızlı Sayar, Prof. Tayfun Uzbay, and Prof. Türker Tekin Ergüzel.

 History

 At the beginning, NP Group opened the Turkish branch of Memory Centers of America on May 25, 1999, on Baghdad Street in Istanbul with the participation of the President of the Republic, Süleyman Demirel.
 Memory Centers, having accomplished implementing the "Brain check-up" and "Magnetic stimulation Treatment (TMS) (first in Turkey), continue to uninterruptedly offer new treatment methods in psychiatry effectively with its highly qualified, expert staff.

 Memory Center adopted relying on scientific measurements in the diagnosis and the treatment of brain functions dealing with neurological and psychiatric diseases, realizing one year later, the second stage opening of its Child and Adolescent Psychiatry Unit on October 3, 2000 with the participation of Wenon Wells, the President of "Memory Center of America".

 In February 2003, NP GROUP put into service a five-story center for Adult Neurology and Psychiatry in Feneryolu, and allocated the villa behind it for young children and adolescent psychiatry.

 Since November 2006, NP GROUP has been using functional and volumetric MR visualization techniques.
 Then on March 20, 2007, they established the first and the only Neuropsychiatry Hospital in Turkey, and began meeting the needs for an in-patient institution and with the participation of Bülent Arınç, President of Grand National Assembly of Turkey, inaugurated the hospital.

 In June 2009, NP GROUP started the first Clinical Pharmacogenetic Laboratory in Neuropsychiatry in Turkey, and on August 10, 2009, established the service of Child and Adolescent Psychology and adult psychiatry at NP ISTANBUL Polyclinic at Etiler.

 Üsküdar University has been officially established since March 3, 2011.